1Password/scim-examples/beta/README.md

     - The SCIM bridge is deployed and acessible over TLS for each configuration being tested.
     - Upgrades or downgrades of the container image are successful.
     - At least one configuration has been tested by connecting it to an IdP and provisioning some number of users.
 The number of users should be representative of the anticipated use case, and provisioning should take place in a timely manner that indicates adequate compute resources are available.
 If the host platform provides resource monitoring, those tools should be consulted to ensure that the resources available are adequate.
-  - Successful deployments _must_ be reliably reproducable when following the accompanying documentation.
+  - Successful deployments _must_ be reliably reproducible when following the accompanying documentation.
   - Deployments or updates _must_ not fail for inexplicable reasons.
 - Documentation
   - Documentation for the primary anticipated use case _must_ be complete, though it need not be in it's final form since it is anticipated that documentation will change while in beta.
 Complete documentation, in this context, means the following are included: